Top 35+ SaaS Website Design Inspiration

 Coherence helps developers ship code; their beta landing page is simple yet attractive without complex navigation or pricing info, typical of early-stage SaaS products focusing on capturing early interest.

-Why it’s a good SaaS website:
+Why Coherence is a good SaaS website?

-Clean beta landing page keeps focus on product promise.
+Clean beta landing page keeps focus on product promise

-Minimalism avoids unnecessary complexity during early product stages.
+Minimalism avoids unnecessary complexity during early product stages

-37. Tranch
+36. Tranch

 Tranch offers expense financing using playful colors to soften the serious topic of money management.
 Its simple navbar provides info about features and use cases but lacks blog or pricing pages publicly available, instead focusing on lead capture through CTAs.
 Their FAQ page categorizes questions well.

-Why it’s a good SaaS website:
+Why Tranch is a good SaaS website?

-Playful design makes finance approachable to users.
+Playful design makes finance approachable to users

-FAQ page effectively addresses user concerns in categories for easy navigation.
+FAQ page effectively addresses user concerns in categories for easy navigation

-Focused CTAs help qualify leads before providing detailed info.
+Focused CTAs help qualify leads before providing detailed info

-38. Ghost
+37. Ghost

 Ghost evolved from a CMS alternative to a full media and newsletter platform.
 Its site uses a clean navbar with dropdowns separating use cases and resources.
 The blog includes a ‘Start here’ guide for new users.
 Pricing is presented in clear tiers with an interactive slider to demonstrate cost changes as usage increases.

-Why it’s a good SaaS website:
+Why Ghost is a good SaaS website?

-Simple, clean navbar with well-organized dropdowns.
+Simple, clean navbar with well-organized dropdowns

-Helpful blog structure that guides users effectively.
+Helpful blog structure that guides users effectively

-Pricing page with interactive slider offers transparent cost visualization.
+Pricing page with interactive slider offers transparent cost visualization

-Clear messaging aids quick understanding of product offerings.
+Clear messaging aids quick understanding of product offerings

-Common Design Trends in 2025
+Common Design Trends in 2026

-In 2025, SaaS website design continues to evolve, embracing trends that enhance user experience, accessibility, and personalization.
+In 2026, SaaS website design continues to evolve, embracing trends that enhance user experience, accessibility, and personalization.
 Drawing inspiration from the best SaaS websites, here's an overview of the most prominent design trends shaping the industry:

 1. Minimalist Design with Bold Typography